Can I Sue a Judge?

 Outside of using the court system itself, another workaround involves filing a complaint directly with a state agency.
 A few examples include:

 - CA Commission on Judicial Performance

 - TX State Commission on Judicial Conduct

 - State of Florida Judicial Qualifications Commission

-While many judges including federal district court judges and higher-level state court officers are appointed by executives (i.e., the president and the various state governors), most state judicial officials are elected by the people.
+While many judges, including federal district court judges and higher-level state court officers, are appointed by executives such as the president and the various state governors, most state judicial officials are elected by the people.
 Sometimes, if you really hate a judge and can't get over their terrible ruling against you, the best legal tool in your arsenal is the ballot box: motivate yourself and your friends to go out and vote out the bad seeds.

 Originally rooted in common law, the concept of absolute immunity exists to preserve the impartiality of judges and their ability to strike down people with the full force of the law without fearing that they will face consequences for their actions on the bench.
 After all, a judge should have the confidence to do what is right without fearing that it will affect their personal life.

 That said, absolute immunity does not extend protection beyond judicial functions.
 Certain judicial acts can be so egregious that culpable judges could face some form of criminal or civil liability for their wrongdoings.
-You may be able to bring a civil action against a judge who:
+You may be able to pay a filing fee to bring a civil action against a judge who:

 - Acts outside the scope of judicial functions

 - Commits misconduct that interferes with their judicial duties